ibm-cloud-docs/key-protect/create-root-keys.md

 Root keys are symmetric key-wrapping keys that are used to protect the security of encrypted data in the cloud.
 For more information about root keys, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).

+Encryption keys that are created in one region can be used to encrypt data stores located in any region within IBM Cloud.
+{: note}

 ## Creating root keys in the console
 {: #create-root-key-gui}